chophilip21/chophilip21.github.io/_posts/networking_part1/2023-04-01-network_part1.md

 </figure>

 ## 1.4 - TCP Services (Transport layer protocol) <a name="TCP"></a>

+There are only two types of protocol in the Transport layer: **TCP and UDP**, and let's start with TCP.

 TCP service model includes a connection-oriented service and a reliable data transfer service.
 This is where the famous 3-way handshake comes in.
 TCP has the client and server exchange transport layer control information with each other before the application-level messages begin to flow.
 This is like building a concrete bridge of connection before exchanging any information.